sjbylo/example-bash-operator/README.md

 kubectl create -f test/cr-myapp1.yaml
 ```

-Start the operator:
+Start the Operator:

 ```
-operator.sh   # Hit Ctr-C to stop it!
+./operator.sh   # Hit Ctr-C to stop it!
 ```

 Start the test script: